|SOWK 501||Human Behavior and the Social Environment||

 MSW - Master of Social Work

-Graduates of the MSW program are prepared for employment across a broad spectrum of settings including:
+Brandman offers support in applying for and completing your field placement practicum in conveniently located local services agencies*.
+Graduates with an MSW degree are prepared for employment across a broad spectrum of settings including:

 - Child protective services agencies